 I see tremendous value in getting kids together to work toward a common goal, and I appreciate the idea of pushing kids to get better at something.
 I believe in sports’ ability to build up kids’ toughness, perseverance, tenacity, and grit, and I am glad participated as a little one.
 However, I also see how youth sports can cause incredible damage, especially to kids in larger bodies.
 I believe some reform could make youth sports even more beneficial.

 As this piece was coming together, it turned out that I had more to say than I originally anticipated.
 So, welcome to the first 2 part blog post.
 Check out part 2!

 Benefits of Youth Sports

 Physical activity in childhood and beyond has tremendous benefits for our physical and mental health.
 Organized sports can help children develop cognitive and social skills.
 Those who play sports in high school are more likely to go to college, and high school athletes are less likely to smoke and feel loneliness or isolation.
-Many kids also experience a noticeable boost in self-esteem, although the opposite can be true in certain situations surrounding youth sports.
+Many kids also experience a noticeable boost in self-esteem, although the opposite rings true in certain situations surrounding youth sports.
 2

 The Hostile Youth Sports Environment

 When I think back to my own youth sports career, I remember the elitist nature of it all.
 Some parents complained that kids who had never played basketball before wanted to try out for the 7th grade school league.
 For some reason, they deemed it ridiculous that a kid with little experience in the sport recieved permission to play in a school-sponsored league with their son or daughter who had dedicated entire summers to special basketball camps and tournaments.